ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-6.md

 5. **Interpretability Implications:** The semantic spectrum fundamentally affects interpretability methodology, requiring different analysis approaches for different degrees of polysemanticity.

 6. **Safety Applications:** Understanding and controlling semantic organization is crucial for AI safety, enabling better monitoring, intervention, and alignment of advanced systems.

+Understanding the polysemantic-monosemantic spectrum provides crucial context for the circuit analyses that follow.
+The individual features analyzed here—whether polysemantic or monosemantic—form the building blocks of the larger computational circuits examined in [Parts 7-9]({% post_url 2025-05-25-mechanistic-interpretability-part-7 %}).
+The validation methodologies from [Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %}) prove essential for reliably characterizing feature semantics, while the extraction techniques from [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}) enable us to move beyond the polysemanticity limitations identified in [Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %}).

 The next part will explore circuit-level analysis, building on our understanding of individual feature semantics to examine how features combine into larger computational circuits implementing complex algorithms.